 Whether you’re a denim fanatic or just a style-conscious guy looking for sharp casual staples, there’s a lot to like about Madewell.

-The J.Crew-owned brand not only offers some great pieces of their own, they also carry a decent selection of other labels, all with an eye toward sustainable practices and ethical production.
+The J.Crew-owned brand not only offers some great pieces of their own, they also carry a decent selection of other labels, all with a focus on denim recycling and using more sustainable materials.

 But Madewell is hardly the only game in town.

-Whether you’re looking for a wider variety of sharp new styles, more brands that put a focus on sustainability, or some combination of the two, there are plenty of stores like Madewell that provide stylish, affordable and ethical alternatives.
+Whether you’re looking for a wider variety of sharp new styles, more brands that put a focus on sustainability, or some combination of the two, there are plenty of alternatives to Madewell stores that provide stylish, affordable and ethical alternatives.

-Below you’ll find 16 great brands like Madewell that you should consider adding to your roster of stylish stores.
+No matter what your personal style or budget, here you’ll find 15 great brands like Madewell that you should consider adding to your shopping rotation.

 J.Crew